 God’s love is eternal and imperishable.
 It is the greatest and final revelation on our earth of God’s universe.
 Greed and vanity, possession and property must perish because they are worthless for the eternal.
-Even the highest gifts of language, knowledge, and prophecy belong to time and will perish with it.
+Even the highest gifts of language, knowledge, and prophecy belong to time and will perish with it (1 Cor.
+13:8–10).
 Love, however, is simply life itself, life in every sense, full and everlasting life.
 Jesus has revealed to us that love is the greatest of all things.
-One who lives in love fulfils the essence and the will of God.
-He lives in God and God lives in him.
+People who live in love fulfil the essence and the will of God.
+They live in God and God lives in them.
 There is no other community with God than that of love.
 Faith is alive only in love.
 Faith without love is nothing.
-If anyone brings forth the clearest proclamation and the purest teaching but has not love, he is nothing but noise and smoke.
+If anyone brings forth the clearest proclamation and the purest teaching but has not love, that person is nothing but noise and smoke (1 Cor.
+13:1).

 The warmth that comes from God’s heart cannot be produced in any laboratory, by any decree, or by any organization.
 No friendly efforts or zealous benevolence can imitate this genuine gold.
-Whoever has felt this unique life power radiating from the elderly or from someone confined to a wheelchair knows it is independent of the physical freshness of youth.
+Whoever has felt this unique life power radiating from the elderly or from someone in a wheelchair knows it is independent of the physical freshness of youth.
 It is life itself.
 It is the one primary force, the original power springing from the deepest source.
 Wherever we meet this life power it is the effect of a cause, the cause of all being.
 Omne vivum ex vivo.
 Love begets love.
-He loved first who himself is love.
+He loved first who himself is love (1 Jn 4:8, 19).
 Only out of this first cause are we able to love.

 Hence the love that is agape, in contrast to the intrinsically sick eros, bears the character of him who literally pours it out over us.
 It knows no bounds of space and time.
 It destroys nothing.
 It is the strength of unconquerable perseverance.
 It is steadfast faithfulness and is therefore equal to every task.